-Irrevocable Trusts differ from Revocable Trusts in that the donor does not have direct access to the principal, although he can continue to use certain property like real estate.
-While the language of the Trust may allow the trustee to make distributions of the principal to the donor, the donor’s children, or other beneficiaries, the property in the Irrevocable Trust is not considered a countable asset of the donor and generally remains in the trust until the donor’s death.
+Irrevocable Trusts differ from Revocable Trusts in that the donor or creator does have the power to amend or revoke the trust.
+Depending on whether you are concerned with tax planning or protecting your home from nursing home costs or other creditors, the terms can differ dramatically.
+Either way, one often reduces his or her beneficial interest in their property –whether it is real estate or liquid assets.
+Direct access to the principal of the trust is typically restricted, although one can sometimes continue to use certain property like real estate.
+While the language of the Trust may allow the trustee to make distributions of income and or principal to the donor’s spouse, the donor’s children, or other beneficiaries, the property in the Irrevocable Trust is typically not accessible by the donor and generally remains in the trust until the donor’s death.

 A Charitable Trust is a type of Irrevocable Trust that allows the donor to leave assets to a charity or charities of choice.
+There are typically two types: Charitable Remainder Trust (CRT) and Charitable Lead Trust (CLT).
 The donor can serve as trustee with the power to control how the assets in the trust are invested.
 The donor can also change the beneficiaries at any time.
 Because it is irrevocable, the donor cannot choose to revoke the Trust or pull assets out.
 However, the Trust can be drafted to allow the donor to receive the income on the trusted property.
 While that income is subject to income taxes, there are some tax benefits that become available when a Charitable Trust is founded.
 Upon creation, there is an income tax deduction for charitable giving, and at the death of the donor, the assets are eligible for an estate tax charitable deduction.
 In addition, any sale of investments in the Trust is not subject to a capital gains tax.

 A Special Needs Trust, sometimes called a “Supplementary Needs Trust,” allows a donor to provide for a disabled spouse, child, relative, or other beneficiary who is under the age of 65.
 While funding for the beneficiary’s basic needs should be supplied by public assistance programs like Supplementary Security Income, Medicaid, or low-income housing, the Trust is intended to pay for comforts and luxuries, which may include education, recreation, and medical attention that reaches beyond what may be required, like counseling, training, dental expenses, transportation, or special diets.
 The Special Needs Trust does not interfere with the beneficiary’s eligibility for public benefits because the trusted property is not considered property of the beneficiary.
 However, once the disabled beneficiary dies, the state must be reimbursed for any Medicaid funds that were spent on their behalf.